 Bondi Beach Australia

-Have you visited any of these surf spots, what did you think of them?
-What other surfing places do you think are worth visiting?
-Let me know in the comments below.
+Have you visited any of these surf spots, what did you think of my guide to awesome surfing spots around the world you need to visit Let me know in the comments below.